ZazaMastro/Playhub-Gaming-Mode/README.md

 - Gaming Mode: a controller-first Steam Big Picture session with Sunshine and Decky Loader prepared before Steam starts (so you can also turn on your PC and stream it wherever you want with Moonlight).

-The goal is a cleaner couch gaming experience without creating a second Windows user, replacing the operating system, or disabling the services required by games, controllers, streaming, audio, and drivers.
+The goal is a cleaner couch gaming experience without bullshit Microsoft services (except for the gaming ones obviously).

 ## Features

-- Graphical installer and companion app.
+- a GUI installer and a Companion app.
-- Clean mode switching through sign-out/sign-in.
-- Per-user shell switching: Explorer for Desktop Mode, `GamingMode.exe shell` for Gaming Mode.
-- Steam Big Picture startup with Decky Loader launched first.
+- Steam Big Picture startup with Decky Loader launched first to avoid loading issues.
-- Sunshine startup and service preparation for Moonlight streaming.
+- Sunshine startup and service preparation for streaming.
 - Input compatibility preparation for HID, Bluetooth, GameInput, Xbox GIP, Steam Input, DirectInput, and `dinput8.dll` wrappers.
-- Idle mouse cursor hiding in Gaming Mode.
+- Idle mouse cursor hiding in Gaming Mode (this is a cool one if you don't want that damn thing around when using a controller).
-- Experimental focus borderless fullscreen handling for foreground game windows.
+- Focus borderless fullscreen handling for foreground game windows (similar to SteamOS / Bazzite Gaming Mode).
+Important system windows are out of this for obvious reasons.
 - Automatic cleanup of orphaned Decky Loader PyInstaller child processes.
-- Localhost API for the Decky companion plugin.
+- A Decky companion plugin to do everything with your gamepad.
-- Shift-at-sign-in safety bypass to force Desktop Mode.
+- Keep pressed the Shift key during sign-in to force Desktop Mode (just a security thing).

 ## Requirements